SamB221/Control-Firefox/README.md

-The Firefox version of control
+The Firefox version of Control

 Allows you to turn off Reddit features, such as the main feed, subreddit feeds, notifications, and the trending page.